atet/raspberrypi/README.md

 [![.img/step06a.png](.img/step06a.png)](#nolink)

 * **Highlight the line and `CTRL`+`C`** (pressing the copy to clipboard button didn't work for me to paste in the game)
-* NOTE: You can only see and copy this key once; when you close the window or logout, you will have to make another key
+* NOTE: You can only see this key once; if you close this window, you will have to make another key if you need it again

 ### 6.2.
 Download Craft client

 * Download the Craft client for Windows or MacOS here: https://www.michaelfogleman.com/projects/craft/
 * This is a "portable" program; nothing needs to be installed, just extract the ZIP file
 * Run `craft.exe`

 ### 6.3.
 Connecting to Craft server

 * Once the game starts, press "`T`" and `CTRL`+`V` to paste in your Identity Token and press ENTER (slash "`/`" in front is used to denote system commands)
-* Press "`T`" and enter `/online <SERVER IP>` to connect to your Raspberry Pi Zero Craft server
+* Press "`T`" and enter "`/online <SERVER IP>`" to connect to your Raspberry Pi Zero Craft server
    * Once on the server, you should automatically be connected as your account
-   * The server may accidentally log you off your username after you connect; if it says you are a "guest", you must re-login: `/login <USERNAME>`
+   * The server may accidentally log you off your username after you connect; if it says you are a "guest", you must re-login: "`/login <USERNAME>`"

 [![.img/step06b.png](.img/step06b.png)](#nolink)